Youthology Eye Serum Review: Ingredients, Side Effects, Detailed Review And More

 Currently this technology is only available in an eye cream, and the site does mention the possibility of forthcoming products using Rejuvatin for other areas of the body (a lip line treatment is also offered).
 In addition, the FAQ addreses some troubleshooting issues with regards to application of the cream, and recommends that only water-based makeup should be used and can be applied before using the serum.
 The serum costs $39.99, but the amount per bottle is undisclosed.
 The company offer a 30-day money-back guarantee (minus shipping cost) as long as you return the product 6 weeks of receipt.

-- Innovative technology, non-surgical option with surgical results
+- Innovative technology, non-surgical option with surgical results.
+However there’s no proof or evidence for it’s working!

 - Suitable for sensitive skin